What North Myrtle Beach Homeowners Don't See Before Pest Problems Start

 - Cracks where siding meets the foundation

-Many pest problems start outside the home.
-Certain conditions attract pests and keep them close to structures.
+Many pest problems start outside the home entirely.
+Certain conditions attract pests and keep them close to the structure long before they ever try to get inside.
+Common attractants include:

 - Moist soil and poor drainage